West Harbour RFC: Club history

-West Harbour R.F.C. was founded in 1900 as Western Suburbs D.R.U.F.C after an amalgamation between Burwood and Concord rugby clubs.
+West Harbour R.F.C. was founded in 1900 as Western Suburbs D.R.U.F.C under the newly introduced districts club scheme, where players qualified on a residency basis.
+The club in 1900 had a very large area encompassing Ashfield, Burwood, Concord and Parramatta.
+As early as 1896 the advocates for the scheme had foreshadowed the inclusion of a "Western Suburbs" named district club.

 The club originally fielded only two grade teams but still won the Sydney Premiership at its third attempt in 1902.
 Since then the club has won one other championship in 1929.

-The Club’s name was changed to Western Suburbs to satisfy municipal aldermen when it sought a lease on St Lukes Oval, later Concord Oval.
-Western Suburbs’ boundaries were far-reaching in its early days because the club could draw on players from Concord to the Harbour, south to Port Hacking, north to the Parramatta River, and west to the Blue Mountains.
-When Parramatta, St George, Drummoyne, Gordon and Eastwood joined the competition these boundaries were reduced.
+Western Suburbs’ boundaries were far-reaching in its early days because the club could draw on players from Concord to the harbour, south to Port Hacking, north to the Parramatta River, and west to the Blue Mountains.
+When Parramatta, St George, Drummoyne, Gordon and Eastwood joined the competition, these boundaries were reduced.